chechogarcia/El_Gamal/README.md

 # El_Gamal
-Implementation of El Gamal Cypher and simulation of a user-server connection.
+Implementation of El Gamal Cypher with simulation of a user-server connection.

 How to test:
 Both computers (Server and Client) must be part of the same network